 The answer left His enemies speechless.
 He neither endorsed high taxation nor protested it.
 He simply said His people should fulfill their civil duties to whatever government they live under, while also fulfilling their duties to tithe to God.

 Years later, the apostle Paul reinforced Christ’s teaching that Christians should be “subject to the governing authorities” (Romans 13:1).

 The apostle Peter, who at one point in his life tried to violently protest Jesus’ arrest (Matthew 26:51-52), later wrote that “this is the will of God” that Christians submit to and respect civil authority (see 1 Peter 2:13-17).

 Jesus Christ would take the same approach to civil government today.
-He would not protest or mobilize people against a leader or a party—but would pay His taxes, abide by any laws that did not contradict God’s laws and show respect toward civil authority.
+He would not protest or mobilize people for or against a leader or party—but would pay His taxes, abide by any laws that did not contradict God’s laws, and show respect toward civil authority.

 When Jesus stood on trial for His life, Pontius Pilate asked, “Are You the King of the Jews?”
 (John 18:33).
 You see, the Jews who wanted Jesus dead accused Him of threatening Rome by declaring Himself the Messiah.